-Rian Stubbs is in his first season as head men’s basketball coach at Lamar Community College.
-Stubbs steps into that role after spending last year as the Lopes assistant basketball coach.
-It was a year that saw the Lopes advance to the region semi-finals.
-Stubbs was a part of a 26-7 team that was ranked as high as #11 in the NJCAA national polls led by coach Sercan Fenerci.
+Stubbs was a part of a 26-7 team that was ranked as high as #11 in the NJCAA national polls led by Coach Sercan Fenerci.
 Stubbs was also involved with Region IX-South sub-region player of the year Wayne Stewart (New Mexico State signee) who led the South in scoring at 18.3 ppg.
 Lamar led the region in multiple categories during the 2016-17 season.
-The Lopes averaged a region-best 6.6 blocks per game, led by 2.8 bpg from Isaiah Martin (Florida A&M signee).
-Lamar also led the region in total rebounding, defense rebounding average and offensive rebounding average.
-The Runnin' Lopes also had three academic all-region performers in Ryley Stewart, Michael Skinner and Gabriel Marner.
-Stubbs went on to see seven sophomore move on to four-year universities.
+The Lopes averaged a region-best 6.6 blocks per game, led by 2.8 BPG from Isaiah Martin (Florida A&M signee).
+Lamar also led the region in total rebounding, defensive rebounding average and offensive rebounding average.
+The Runnin' Lopes also had three academic All-Region performers in Ryley Stewart, Michael Skinner, and Gabriel Marner.
+Stubbs saw that seven sophomores moved on to four-year universities.

-He comes from Hardin-Simmons University in Abilene, Texas, where he worked under coach Craig Carse.
-Stubbs was also a part of making history at HSU in the 2015-16 season.
-The Cowboys won the American Southwest Conference championship for the first time, advanced to the NCAA division III national tournament and won the school’s first ever NCAA tournament game.
-The Cowboys had two all-south region players in Nathaniel Jack and Justin Jones.
+Stubbs comes from Hardin-Simmons University in Abilene, Texas, where he worked under Coach Craig Carse.
+Stubbs was also a part of the history-making 2015-16 team at HSU.
+The Cowboys won the American Southwest Conference Championship for the first time, advanced to the NCAA Division III National Tournament and won the school’s first-ever NCAA tournament game.
+The Cowboys had two All-South Region players in Nathaniel Jack and Justin Jones.
 Jones was also ASC defensive player of the year.
-They also had four all conference players in Christian O’Neal, Duane Hopper, Nathaniel Jack and Justin Jones to go along with four academic all-conference performers.
+They also had four All-Conference players in Christian O’Neal, Duane Hopper, Nathaniel Jack, and Justin Jones to go along with four academic all-conference performers.

-From 2013 to 2015 Stubbs was the men’s assistant basketball coach at Clarendon College.
-He was part of many aspects of the program including recruiting, player development, scouting, on-floor coaching, academic progress, scheduling, and travel planning.
-In his two years at Clarendon, Stubbs saw eight players receive scholarships to the Division II level or beyond.
-Stubbs coached two all-conference selections -- Hershall Grant and Dashun Dixon.
+From 2013 to 2015, Stubbs was the men’s assistant basketball coach at Clarendon College.
+He was involved in many facets of the program including recruiting, player development, scouting, on-floor coaching, academic progress, scheduling, and travel planning.
+In his two years at Clarendon, Stubbs saw eight players receive scholarships to the Division II level or higher.
+Stubbs coached two All-Conference selections -- Hershall Grant and Dashun Dixon.

-Before his time at Clarendon, Stubbs was the graduate assistant at Hardin-Simmons from 2010-2013.
-Over that span the Cowboys went 54-28 and participated in three American Southwest Conference tournament semi-finals and made a championship appearance in 2012.
-He was also a part of a 21-win Cowboy squad in the 2011-12 season, which was the most wins by a team in the division III era at HSU.
+Before Clarendon, Stubbs was the graduate assistant at Hardin-Simmons from 2010-2013.
+Over that span, the Cowboys went 54-28, participated in three American Southwest Conference tournament semi-finals, and made a championship appearance in 2012.
+He was also a part of a 21-win Cowboy squad in the 2011-12 season.
+It was the most wins by a team in the Division III era at HSU.
 In 2013, Stubbs graduated with a Master’s in Education of counseling and human development.

 From 2007-2009 Stubbs played for Hardin-Simmons after transferring from Clarendon College.
 He started 32 games for the Cowboys over two years.
 He led his team in rebounding and was second in assists as a senior.
 He graduated from Hardin-Simmons University in 2010 with a degree in history.